friemen/reactnet/README.md

 whenever a new arrives.

-In addition, the queue behind `enq` is monitored, and `enq` throws an exception if the maximum limit is reached.
+In addition, the queue behind `enq` is monitored, and `enq` throws an exception when the limit is reached.
 This way, new stimuli that add values to already pending reactives will not get accepted until the workload on the network falls below the maximum limit.